elvisperlika/raga.io/docs/index.md

 13. Scalable server architecture to handle increasing player numbers.
 14. A master server coordinating multiple game servers that manage individual game sessions.
 15. Dynamic allocation of players to game servers based on load and availability.

-### Non-Functional Requirements

-1. The server architecture should support scaling to accommodate increasing numbers of concurrent sessions and players.
+16. The server architecture should support scaling to accommodate increasing numbers of concurrent sessions and players.
-2. Backup and failover mechanisms to ensure session continuity in case of game server failure.
+17. Backup and failover mechanisms to ensure session continuity in case of game server failure.

 ## Design